Member Giveback Week 2021

 Last year when the world threw us the mother of all curveballs, we pulled together and hosted an online USDLA Virtual Conference.
 This was a very successful event with fantastic USDLA volunteers, presenters, keynote speakers and attendees from around the world.
 However, it certainly had many of us wanting those personal interactions that our conference is well known for.
 With video conferencing seemingly dominating our lives these days, many of us are experiencing “virtual fatigue” in our daily lives, and rather than develop yet another week of paid virtual conference programing, the conference/events committee has decided to forgo our traditional paid conference this year and host a USDLA Members Giveback Week with a program focus on the up and coming Public Policy Forum.

-While this is not our formal USDLA Conference, it will resemble the outline from last years’ virtual conference with a kickoff party the evening of Tuesday October 5th featuring some on-line musical entertainment and a kickoff address by Dr. Jack Thomas of Central State University.
+While this is not our formal USDLA Conference, it will resemble the outline from last years’ virtual conference with a kickoff party the evening of Tuesday October 5th featuring some on-line musical entertainment and a kickoff address by the USDLA executive committee.
 On Wednesday and Thursday we will have some public-policy related material available to our members with Friday focusing on the public policy address by Dr. Lori Williams.